Pool Revolution: Cue Sports: Controls

 The Wii Remote will act as the cue and players will be able to use it to set the power and the direction buttons to set the direction of the shot.
 However, the game does come with the option for players to set the strength of the shot by simply pressing buttons on the controller.

 Reception

 Pool Revolution scored average to good reviews from critics.
-WiiWare gave the game 7 out of 10.
+WiiWare World gave the game 7 out of 10.
 They appreciated the addition of online multiplayer and the more serious simulation aspects compared to Midnight Pool, but felt it was lacking the charm of that game.
 Ultimately, they commented that "if you can overlook the flaws there’s a very rewarding game here".
 IGN UK scored the game at 6 out of 10, calling it an "average, run-of-the-mill pool game", but also admitted that it was "charming, but certainly not for everyone".
+Nintendo Power said the game "might be the most accessible and feature-filled" billiards title on WiiWare.